huhady/huhady.github.io/_pages/about.md

 ---
 Hazem Abdelhady's lab is starting in Fall 2025 in the Geography Department at Texas A&M University.

-My research lab focuses on coastal processes—from shoreline change and erosion to the dynamics of waves, ice, and water levels in lakes and ocean.
+My research lab focuses on coastal and nearshore processes—from shoreline change and erosion to the dynamics of waves, ice, and water levels in lakes and ocean.
 By combining physics-based models with data-driven tools, I aim to improve forecasting and inform resilience adaptation strategies for vulnerable coastal communities.